 - crimes such as domestic battery or stalking

-- violating an order of protection or a no-contact order
+- violation of an order of protection (restraining order) or a no-contact order

-- misdemeanor offenses that cause death or great bodily harm
+- any misdemeanor that results in death or great bodily harm

 - DUI, reckless homicide, or other vehicle-related offenses that cause injury or death

-The label “violent” can also attach when a weapon is used, if serious injury occurs or if the victim is a protected person such as a child or someone with a disability.
+The label “violent” can also attach when a weapon is used, serious injury occurs, or a protected person (a minor or someone with a disability) is involved.

 Prosecutors in Illinois treat violent crime cases as serious public-safety priorities.
 This often leads to aggressive bond terms, requests for long prison sentences, and enhancement filings whenever possible.